elizabeth-ikechukwu/secure-linux-server-hardening-ec2/README.md

 # Secure Linux Server Hardening and Static Website Deployment on AWS EC2

 This project demonstrates how to deploy and secure a production-ready Linux web server on AWS EC2.

-It covers infrastructure setup, system hardening, firewall configuration, intrusion protection, domain mapping, and HTTPS encryption.
+It covers infrastructure provisioning, Linux server hardening, firewall configuration, intrusion protection, domain mapping, and HTTPS encryption using Let's Encrypt.

-The objective of this project is to demonstrate practical Linux administration, cloud infrastructure deployment, and server security practices used by DevOps and Cloud Engineers.
+The goal of this project is to showcase practical skills in Linux administration, cloud infrastructure deployment, and server security practices used by DevOps and Cloud Engineers.

 ---